 Hummingbirds — all birds, in fact — can benefit from your direct action.
 Here are a few ideas on what you can do:

-- PROVIDE FOOD: Continue feeding and growing flowers that attract your regular hummingbirds.
-Keep feeders clean to promote bird health.
+PROVIDE FOOD: Continue feeding and growing flowers that attract your regular hummingbirds.
+Options like our Top-Fill Hummingbird Feeders are easy for you to clean and fill, while also offering comfortable, bird-friendly ports!
+Also, be sure to keep feeders clean to promote bird health.

 Hummingbirds and other migratory birds do not have to suffer from climate change affecting environmental conditions.
 We have the power to defy these effects.